 Changing habits can take some time.
 But changing your attitude to one of gratitude usually has a hidden core belief that creates an obstacle of resistance.
 That hidden core belief often prevents us from living in gratitude.
 Eliminating this core belief can help make the change faster.
 It is a paradigm of the mind that filters the way we see the world.
 It filters our perception in such a way that the feeling of gratitude becomes nearly impossible to sustain.

-Without awareness we assume that not much will change between now and tomorrow.
+Without awareness, we assume that not much will change between now and tomorrow.
 We live by the unseen assumption that not much will change in a month or a year.
 We look forward with optimism that we won’t lose what we have.
 We assume we will just gain more over time as if our lives were accumulating interest between now and when we pass on.
-We don ‘t acknowledge that the health of our body, our time, and the people we love are not gaining any time.
+We don’t acknowledge that the health of our bodies, our time, and the people we love are not gaining any time.
 You and the people you love are in the process of passing away from this world.
-When we don ‘t acknowledge that the landscape of our life is changing, and sometimes it changes fast, we end up not appreciating the time we have.
+When we don’t acknowledge that the landscape of our life is changing, and sometimes it changes fast, we end up not appreciating the time we have.

-Our capacity and feeling of gratitude is inversely related to how much we take for granted.
+Our capacity and feeling of gratitude are inversely related to how much we take for granted.
 Those that walk around their day filled with gratitude take little to nothing for granted.
-People that live in an unseen belief paradigm that everything and everyone they care about will be there next week have a difficult time attaining a deep feeling of gratitude, or sustaining the emotion for very long.
-For these people gratitude may only come immediately following fear filled close calls of tragedy.
+People that live in an unseen belief paradigm that everything and everyone they care about will be there next week have a difficult time attaining a deep feeling of gratitude or sustaining the emotion for very long.
+For these people, gratitude may only come immediately following fear filled close calls of tragedy.